puzzle/openshift-workshop/src/01_basics.md

 https://docs.openshift.com/container-platform/3.10/architecture/core_concepts/pods_and_services.html#services

 Internal Load Balancer.
-Proxies using an internal proxy ip to the concrete pods.
+Maps an internal ip to the concrete pods.
 Service ports are inferred when the deployment config is created.

 ---